Reflecting on and Responding to Domestic Abuse and Coercive Control (L6, 10 ECTS)

 This module will build on the knowledge and learning developed in module one.
 It will explore primary, secondary and tertiary intervention responses and prevention frameworks.

-Delivered online, within the context of the Covid-19 pandemic, the course will provide an in-depth analysis of coercive control, a pattern of behaviour that has been described as "domestic hostage-taking” and a criminal offence in Ireland since January 2019.
+Delivered fully online for both the September 2021 and January 2022 intakes, within the context of the Covid-19 pandemic, the course will provide an in-depth analysis of coercive control, a pattern of behaviour that has been described as "domestic hostage-taking” and a criminal offence in Ireland since January 2019.

 What are the career prospects?

 This programme will provide continuous professional development content and an accreditation in domestic abuse and coercive control for a wide range of professionals and volunteers.

-This programme will be delivered fully online over a period of 12 weeks.
-There will be 4 hours of lectures per week, 2 hour live class on Tuesday eveningsfrom 7pm to 9pm and a 2 hour pre-recorded lecture.
+This programme will be delivered online over a period of 12 weeks in both Semester 1 and 2 as per dates below.
+There will be 4 hours of lectures in total per week, 2 hour live lectures on Tuesday evenings from 7pm to 9pm and 2 hours of pre-recorded (lectures, tutorials), discussion forums, chat room and practical elements.

 What will the time commitment be?

 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.

-Certificate in Domestic Abuse and Coercive Control (Special Purpose Award, Level 6, 10 Credits)
+Certificate in Reflecting on and Responding to Domestic Abuse and Coercive Control (Special Purpose Award, Level 6, 10 Credits).
+Students must pass both modules to receive the certification.

 For Queries Relating to the Course Content